Home

 If we have a noisy location, work only strong signals on SSB, have small antennas, and run low power almost any radio will be good enough.

-The better our location, the better our antennas, the more power we run, and the more we operate congested bands the more important radio performance becomes.
+The better our location, the better our antennas, the more power we run, the narrower the selectivity we use, and the more we operate congested bands the more important radio performance becomes.
 When I was in strong SSB ragchews, when I wasn't working split frequency, and when I didn't have the low-drive amplifier with fast protection circuits on, everything looked great.
+I would have told anyone who asked to buy that radio, just as my friends told me.

-This is probably how many others used that radio, and those were the people I relied on for advice.
+My friends mostly work SSB and don't have particularly quiet locations or big antennas, and those were the people I relied on for advice.
 If I never worked weak signal DX from a quiet location, never operated close to other people, didn't work much CW, and didn't have a fast protection system in my amplifier I probably would not have noticed the serious flaws in that $3000 dollar radio.
+If i only worked SSB i would have thought anyone finding fault with that radio was crazy.

 What's important to you?

-People make some pretty stupid subjective claims.
-Some have even claimed an $8000 radio with a close-spaced signal dynamic range defect is bothered by other signals because it "hears better, and so it hears the defective signals where other lesser receivers will not".
-Others will claim they changed receivers and suddenly noise was greatly reduced.
-Actually that's all just rubbish.
+As humans with emotions, we all make some pretty stupid subjective claims from time to time.
+I've seen people claim an $8000 radio with a close-spaced signal dynamic range defect is bothered by other signals because it "hears better, and so it hears the defective signals where other lesser receivers will not".
+Others will claim they changed receivers and suddenly HF noise was greatly reduced.
+Unfortunately these statements are actual technical rubbish.

 Virtually any radio today has plenty of sensitivity.
 Virtually every radio made in the last 20-30 years will "hear" way down into ambient noise at the quietest location when on a reasonable antenna, even when the antenna is just an ordinary old dipole.
-For many years internal receiver noise has not set the limit of hearing weak signals.
-For the same general filter selectivity, virtually all radios produce a signal-to-noise ratio determined solely by the signal-to-noise ratio at the antenna.
+For many years internal receiver noise has not set the limit of hearing weak signals, the external noise sets the weak signal limit.
+For the same general filter selectivity on a clear band, virtually all radios produce a signal-to-noise ratio determined solely by the signal-to-noise ratio at the antenna.

-What sometimes fools people is the AGC slope at low levels or raw gain of the receiver.
-If one receiver has a bit less sensitivity than another and we listen to fair signals, the lower gain receiver (or a receiver with less AGC loop gain) will provide an illusion that S/N ratio has improved.
-This is because the gain between signals is not nearly so high.
-We actually don't have better S/N ratio, the background noise between signal peaks just doesn't pump up so high.
-Years ago receivers had an RF gain control that was used just for this purpose.
-Today we can remove a preamp or add an attenuator pad.
-Today the RF gain control virtually NEVER controls the RF gain!!
-In the modern rig is is generally an IF gain control that is mislabeled or incorrectly named.
+What sometimes fools us is AGC slope at low levels or the overall receiver gain.
+If one receiver has a bit less sensitivity than another and we listen to fair signals, the lower gain receiver (or a receiver with less AGC loop gain) will provide an illusion that background noise has decreased.
+This illusion occurs because receiver gain between signal amplitude peaks is not nearly so high.
+The receiver does not reject or remove noise, the background noise between signal peaks just doesn't pump up so high.
+Years ago receivers had an RF gain control that was used just for this purpose, to reduce sensitivity and make a signal sound clearer.
+Today the receiver RF gain control virtually NEVER controls the RF gain!!
+In the modern rig the RF gain control is generally a mislabeled or incorrectly named IF gain control.
+Today, in nearly all cases, the only way to reduce RF gain is to turn off the receiver's preamp or add an attenuator pad.

-Other than bells and whistles 99% of us never use and transmitter power output the only consistent benchmarks are the bandwidth performance of the receiver and the transmitter.
+Other than bells and whistles 99% of us never use and transmitter power output, the only consistent benchmarks are the bandwidth performance of both the receiver and the transmitter.

 When we buy a less expensive "does everything radio", like a compact portable or mobile rig, we generally get the worse end of modern transmitter and receiver bandwidth performance range.
 Strong close-frequency stations, even when they have no transmitter defects, will bother the receiver.
 The transmitter will also bother others much more than necessary when we are strong.

 ARRL reviews have now improved.
 The ARRL now tests and reports performance at closer spacing.
 It is worth looking at ARRL reviews, especially at close-spaced IM3 dynamic range and transmitter IM distortion.
-ARRL numbers are more useful now, although the review text is often chock full of hyperbole.
+ARRL numbers are more useful now, although review text sometimes has the same unreliable emotional hyperbole we find on the air.

 Also look at the following links on this site for receivers and transmitters.